STAR: A general interactive framework for FDR control under structural constraints: Abstract

 \section{Abstract}

-We propose a general framework based on {\em selectively traversed accumulation rules} (STAR) for interactive ``human-in-the-loop'' multiple testing with generic structural constraints on the rejection set.
-STAR combines accumulation tests from ordered multiple testing with data-carving ideas from post-selection inference, allowing for highly flexible adaptation to generic structural information.
-Given independent $p$-values for each of $n$ null hypotheses, STAR defines an iterative protocol for gradually pruning a candidate rejection set, beginning with $\cR_0 = [n]$ and shrinking with each step.
-At step $t$, the analyst estimates the false discovery proportion (FDP) of the current rejection set $\cR_t$, and halts and rejects every $H_i$ with $i \in \cR_t$ if $\hFDP_t \leq \alpha$.
-Otherwise, the analyst may shrink the rejection set to $\cR_{t+1}\subseteq \cR_t$ however she wants, provided the choice depends only on partially masked $p$-values $g(p_i)$ for $i\in \cR_t$, as well as unmasked $p$-values $p_i$ for $i\notin \cR_t$.
-Typically, the choice will be based on eliminating the ``least promising'' hypothesis from $\cR_t$, after estimating a model from the observable data.
-By restricting the information available to the analyst, our iterative protocol guarantees exact false discovery rate (FDR) control at level $\alpha$ in finite samples, for any data-adaptive update rule the analyst may choose.
-We suggest heuristic update rules for a variety of applications with complex structural constraints, show that STAR performs well for problems ranging from convex region detection and bump-hunting to FDR control on trees and DAGs, and show how to extend STAR to regression problems where knockoff statistics are available in lieu of $p$-values.
+We propose a general framework based on \emph{selectively traversed accumulation rules} (\star) ~for interactive multiple testing with generic structural constraints on the rejection set.
+It combines accumulation tests from ordered multiple testing with data-carving ideas from post-selection inference, allowing for highly flexible adaptation to generic structural information.
+Our procedure defines an interactive protocol for gradually pruning a candidate rejection set, beginning with the set of all hypotheses and shrinking with each step.
+By restricting the information at each step via a technique we call masking, our protocol enables interaction while controlling the false discovery rate (\textFDR) in finite samples for any data-adaptive update rule that the analyst may choose.
+We suggest update rules for a variety of applications with complex structural constraints, show that \star ~performs well for problems ranging from convex region detection to \textFDR ~control on directed acyclic graphs, and show how to extend it to regression problems where knockoff statistics are available in lieu of $p$-values.